munshkr/flok/packages/web/README.md

 # @flok/web

-Web server and REPL client.
+Web server and REPL client for Flok.

 See [flok](https://github.com/munshkr/flok) for more.